ron-kit/ron-kit.github.io/content/posts/blog1/index.md

 {{<image src="images/board.png" caption="Fig. 3.
 PCB layout designed by yours truly.">}}

 Using my world-class altium expertise I put together this bad boy.
-The silly graphics are there because our team name was the Krusty Krab. (they should be yellow, as red means wiring... not sure what happen)
+The silly graphics are there because our team name was the Krusty Krab. (they should be yellow, as red means wiring... not sure what happened...)

 {{<image src="images/render.png" caption="Fig. 4.
 A stunning render of my immaculate board." >}}

-Yes this is exactly what it looked like in real life.
-No there were no silly oversights.
-Of course not.
+The board looked almost exactly like this in real life.
+The only issue that arose was the lab running out of the correct size capacitors, so I had to solder two larger ones in series for the same effect.

 {{<image src="images/wiring.jpg" caption="Fig. 5.
 I wonder who connected this fabulous wiring.">}}